GoogleCloudPlatform/spanner-migration-tool/cmd/README.dynamodb.md

 harbourbridge schema -source=dynamodb
 ```

+### Source profile (`-source-profile`)

+HarbourBridge accepts the following options for --source-profile for DynamoDB,
+specified as "key1=value1,key2=value,..." pairs:

-Due the schemaless nature of DynamoDB, the tool infers the schema based on a
+`-schema-sample-size` Due to the schemaless nature of DynamoDB, the tool infers
-certain amount of sampled data, by default, 100000 rows.
-If a table has more
+the schema based on a certain amount of sampled data, by default, 100000 rows.
-rows than the default value, we only use 100000 rows for estimating the schema.
+If a table has more rows than the default value, we only use 100000 rows for
-You can change this value via the flag `schema-sample-size`.
-For example,
+estimating the schema.
+This flag lets you specify the number of rows to use for
+inferring schema.
+The default value is 100,000.

 ```sh
 harbourbridge schema -source=dynamodb -source-profile="schema-sample-size=500000"